oli-kester/shazam2discogs/readme.md

   </a>
 </p>

-This is a Spring Boot application that imports a CSV file of Shazam Tags & adds it to your Discogs Wantlist.
+This is a Spring Boot application that takes a CSV file of Shazam Tags, matches them with your chosen media format, and adds them to your Discogs Wantlist.

 ## Usage